orca-so/typescript-sdk/README.md

   let quote = await pool.getQuote(usdcToken, tradeValue, new Decimal(0.1));

-  // Perform a swap for 1USDC to the quoted minimum amount of ETH const txId = await pool.swap(owner, usdcToken, tradeValue, quote.getMinOutputAmount()).execute();
+  // Perform a swap for 1USDC to the quoted minimum amount of ETH
+  // If the user does not have the Associated Token Address(ATA) to receive the output token, the ATA
+  // instructions will be appended in the transaction. const txId = await pool.swap(owner, usdcToken, tradeValue, quote.getMinOutputAmount()).execute();
 } catch (err) {
   // Handle errors